austinauyeung/C9/README.md

   - The top left of the file corresponds to the cursor's position.
 A tight crop is recommended.
   - Cursor performance may be impacted by file size and cursor size.
 If you are experiencing performance issues, try a smaller cursor size and/or compressing the file.
   - Because the file is scaled to fit within a square box, a 1:1 aspect ratio would fit the best, but other aspect ratios can be compensated for by adjusting the cursor size.
+- The zoom fallback gestures can be used if an application does not interpret a regular zoom gesture correctly.

 ## Settings
 The following settings and `values` are available.